Is Your Bottled Water Acidic or Alkaline?

 TEN spring water: pH level 10

-TEN Spring Water, sourced from the foothills of the Appalachian Mountains, is at the very top of the pH range for bottled waters, bottled at 10 pH and tested to hold its high pH in the bottle for a minimum of 2 years.
-TEN water also happens to be the only 10 pH water sold that is also sourced from spring water, not from a municipal source and then purified.
+TEN Water, rich with electrolytes and sourced from the Great Appalachian Valley, is at the very top of the pH range for bottled waters, bottled at 10 pH and tested to hold its high pH in the bottle for a minimum of 2 years.
+TEN water is also the only 10 pH water sourced from spring water, not from a municipal source.

 Aquafina: pH level 6.0